ibm-cloud-docs/vpc/file_storage_vpc_about.md

 A mount target for a file share is a network endpoint.
 When you create a mount target, an NFS mount path is created for the file share.
 You use the mount path to attach the file share to virtual server instances or Kubernetes clusters in the same region.
 Depending on the [access mode](#fs-mount-access-mode) you choose, you can restrict access to a share to a specific instance in the VPC or allow all the virtual server instances to mount the share.

-If you want to connect a file share to instances that are running in different VPCs in a zone, you can create multiple mount targets.
-You can create one mount target for each VPC.
-The transit encryption values of the mount targets must match.
-They all must either support encryption-in-transit, or provide no support for it.
+If you want to connect a file share to instances that are running in different VPCs in a zone, you can create multiple mount targets, one mount target for each VPC.

 After the mount target is created, you can SSH into the virtual server instance and attach the file share.